Aliens vs. Predator: Requiem: Plot

 Ricky, Jesse, Dale, Dallas, and Sheriff Eddie Morales gather at a sporting goods store to collect weapons, where Kelly and Molly meet them.
 Reinforcements from the Colorado Army National Guard arrive but are quickly ambushed and slaughtered by the Xenomorphs.
 Wolf captures Dallas inside the store to use as bait to lure the Xenomorphs.
-Several Xenomorphs arrive, with Dale killed during the battle by a Xenomorph's blood, and one of Wolf's plasmacasters is damaged, but Wolf reconfigures it into a plasma pistol.
+Several Xenomorphs arrive, with Dale killed during the battle by a Xenomorph's blood, and one of Wolf's Plasmacasters is damaged, but Wolf reconfigures the other into a Plasma Pistol.

 As the survivors attempt to escape Gunnison, they learn Colonel Stevens is staging an air evacuation at the town center.
 Dallas and Kelly, however, are skeptical since going there would cause them to become surrounded by Xenomorphs.
-All of them head towards the helicopter to evacuate the town, while Eddie and Darcy (wife of Buddy and mother of Sam) head to the evacuation zone.
+All of them head towards the helicopter, at the hospital to evacuate the town, while Eddie and Darcy (wife of Buddy and mother of Sam) head to the evacuation zone.
 However, the hospital has been overrun by Xenomorphs and the Predalien, who has been building a new hive by implanting Xenomorph embryos into the pregnant women.
-Wolf arrives at the hospital and dispatches more Xenomorphs, wounding the Predalien in the process but losing his plasmacaster.
-During the battle, he accidentally kills Jesse with a shuriken when she panics.
+Wolf arrives at the hospital and dispatches more Xenomorphs, wounding the Predalien in the process but losing his Plasmacaster.
+During the battle, he accidentally kills Jesse with a Shuriken when she panics.
 Distraught, Ricky rushes Wolf with gunfire, only to be injured by the Predalien.
 A Xenomorph attacks Wolf, and both tumble down an elevator shaft.
-Dallas takes possession of Wolf's plasma pistol.
+Dallas takes possession of Wolf's Plasma Pistol.

 Dallas, Ricky, Kelly, and Molly reach the roof and fight off several Xenomorphs before escaping in the helicopter.
 Wolf, having survived the fall, kills the remaining Xenomorphs on the roof before engaging the Predalien in single combat.
-The two mortally wound each other and engage in a standoff just as an F-22 Raptor arrives and drops a tactical nuclear weapon, which annihilates the Predalien, Wolf, all of the townspeople there, and the rest of the Xenomorphs.
+The two mortally wound each other and engage in a standoff just as an F-22 Raptor arrives and drops a tactical nuclear weapon, which annihilates the Predalien, Wolf, the rest of the Xenomorphs, and the remaining townspeople there.
 The shockwave causes the fleeing helicopter to crash in a forest clearing, where the military rescues the survivors.
-Wolf's plasma pistol is confiscated from Dallas, and his brother is given medical attention.
+Wolf's Plasma Pistol is confiscated from Dallas, and his brother is given medical attention.

 Shortly thereafter, Colonel Stevens presents the plasma pistol to Ms. Yutani, claiming that the world is not yet ready for this kind of technology.